-How Big Should the Crate Be For a Puppy?
+How Big Should a Crate Be For a Puppy?

 One reason why crate training works is because dogs instinctually avoid soiling the places where they sleep.
 If your crate is too large, your puppy could go in a corner and then move to another spot in the crate.
 Also, the crate is meant to be a rest area and not a house of play.
 Large crates promote the latter, again ruining the training process.